sureshkumar-gangumalla/Lightning-SDK/docs/plugins/webAudio/singleAudio.md

 ### delay

-Set the delay on audio.
-User can't hear the sound of playing audio until delay is over.
+Sets the delay on audio.
+User can't hear the sound of audio when it play until delay is over.

 The `delay` method accepts the number of seconds of delay as single argument.